Chain of Correction for Full-text Speech Recognition with Large Language Models: Chain of Correction

 \subsection{Correction Threshold}

-To better balance under-correction and over-rephrasing, we introduce a hyper-parameter, the Correction Threshold, which is a float number greater than 0.
-A larger Correction Threshold indicates stronger correction strength.
-Each time the model generates a correction for a segment, the Error Rate (detailed in Section~\ref{sec:experiments}) is calculated between the pre-recognized segment and the corrected one.
-If the Error Rate does not exceed the threshold, the correction is accepted; otherwise, the correction is rejected and the original segment is retained, or the user may request a more suitable correction.
+To balance under-correction and over-rephrasing, we introduce a Correction Threshold controlling correction strength and higher values mean stronger correction.
+After each correction, the Error Rate (see Section~\ref{sec:experiments}) between the original and corrected segment is computed.
+If it does not exceed the threshold, the correction is accepted; otherwise, it is rejected or further revision is requested.